 A number of methods have been contemplated for future technology:

-- detecting the effects of magnetism, e.g., the planet's field affecting the star's field.
+- detecting the effects of magnetism, e.g., the planet's magnetic field's affect on the star's field.
 The RV method reveals the relative masses of the host star and planet, and a transit reveals their relative radius, so the density of